 Attend to damaged parts

 Do any of your windows have cracks, holes, or splinters?
-They are a sure sign that you need to address the issue, otherwise, the condition of your windows will continue deteriorating until you need a complete window replacement.
+They are a sure sign that you need some window maintenance to address the issue, otherwise, the condition of your windows will continue deteriorating until you need a complete window replacement.
 A screwdriver is often enough to clean out the bad wood and use layers of epoxy putty to fill in the holes and cracks.
 Once the putty is dried up, just smooth out the area with sandpaper and prepare for the final step, which is: